polius/meteornext-docs/docs/getting-started.md

 ⭐ Meteor Next works better with Amazon S3.
 :::

-Althought Meteor can work without Amazon S3, we strongly recommend to choose this storage engine.
-You won't have to worry anymore about the storage left on your machine and all the ephemeral data will be preserved when you perform a [Meteor update](#update).
+Although Meteor can work without Amazon S3, we strongly recommend choosing this storage engine.
+You won't have to worry any more about the storage left on your machine, and all the ephemeral data will be preserved when you perform a [Meteor update](#update).

 The credentials needed to work are an AWS IAM user with Programmatic access with the following IAM Policy attached.